logo

 • When he designed it, Etheridge claimed that if the timber ever needed to be replaced, then it could be removed without having to dismantle any other part of the bridge.
 This, so far, has never been tested in practice.

-1905: The bridge is completely rebuilt by local builder, William Sindall, who constructed the bridge out of teak instead of oak.
-At the same time, work was also being carried out - like originally - to the riverside buildings.
+• 1905: The bridge was completely rebuilt by local builder, William Sindall, who constructed the bridge out of teak instead of oak.
+At the same time, work was also being carried out—like originally—to the riverside buildings.

 Share this article